bormaxi8080/osint-timeline/DRAFT.md

 Terminal Messenger is an ultra-secure, OFF-THE-RECORD (OTR), and end-to-end encrypted (E2EE) CLI messaging platform: https://github.com/rhymezip/TerminalMessenger/tree/Rahim

 AnyCrawl.
 TypeScript crawler that turns websites into LLM-ready data and extracts structured SERP results from Google/Bing/Baidu/etc. Native multi-threading for bulk processing: https://github.com/any4ai/AnyCrawl

+Free TV.
+This is an M3U playlist for free TV channels around the World.
+Or free on the Internet:

+- Plex TV
+- Pluto TV (English, Spanish, French, Italian)
+- Redbox Live TV
+- Roku TV
+- Samsung TV Plus
+- Youtube live channels

+To use it point your IPTV player to https://raw.githubusercontent.com/Free-TV/IPTV/master/playlist.m3u8

+Donut Browser.
+A powerful anti-detect browser that puts you in control of your browsing experience.
+- Create unlimited number of local browser profiles completely isolated from each other
+- Safely use multiple accounts on one device by using anti-detect browser profiles, powered by [Camoufox](https://camoufox.com/)
+- Proxy support with basic auth for all browsers
+- Import profiles from your existing browsers
+- Automatic updates for browsers
+- Set Donut Browser as your default browser to control in which profile to open links: https://github.com/zhom/donutbrowser

+Camoufox.
+An open source anti-detect browser with robust fingerprint injection: https://camoufox.com/

+Security Cipher.
+As passionate writers and open-source contributors in the field of cybersecurity, we are eager to share our experiences and knowledge with the community.
+We continue to learn and grow in this field, and we are excited to share our insights with others: https://securitycipher.com/security-tools/

+Public data tells a story governments don’t intend to tell.
+These slides summarize findings from an OSINT-based audit of Cuban government web infrastructure - highlighting inconsistent security standards, exposed metadata, and uneven protections across state institutions.
+Full investigation on Substack: https://ringmast4r.substack.com/p/cuba-revealed-how-the-communist-regime

 Complience Check Lite.
 An information and analytical tool for identifying formal, hierarchical, and regulatory inconsistencies in documents, orders, and court decisions: https://github.com/gogi2305/compliance-check-lite